fermisurfaces/IFermi/README.md

 ## Contributing

-We greatly appreciate any contributions.
-Please send any contributions by submitting a Pull Request.
+We greatly appreciate any contributions in the form of Pull Request.
 We maintain a list of all contributors [here](https://ajsearle97.github.io/IFermi/contributors.html).

 ## License